 “stealing from their spouse (time, affection, effort, money spent).”

-To summarize: Before attempting to actionize a new opportunity, understand this particular interface will surely not reduce expenses or necessarily improve efficiency.
+So, to summarize: Before attempting a new “opportunity”, understand this particular interface will surely not reduce expenses or necessarily improve efficiency in the long run.
 A negative ROI is more likely.
 Be mindful of the possibility of bitter low-hanging fruit.

-Reasonable intelligence quotient got you the job, emotional intelligence will help you keep it.
+A reasonable intelligence quotient got you the job, tap into your emotional intelligence to help you keep it.